Miguel Cabrera Player Props: Tigers vs. Twins

 Miguel Cabrera At The Plate

-- Cabrera is hitting .230 with nine doubles, a home run and 13 walks.
+- Cabrera is batting .233 with nine doubles, a home run and 16 walks.

-- Cabrera has reached base via a hit in 21 games this year (of 37 played), and had multiple hits in five of those games.

-- In seven games this year (18.9%), Cabrera has picked up an RBI, including two games with multiple runs batted in.
+- In eight games this season (20.0%), Cabrera has picked up an RBI, including two games with multiple runs batted in.

-- He has scored a run in seven of 37 games so far this season.
+- He has scored in eight of 40 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.